2018ik/2018ik.github.io/_wiki/spirit_man.markdown

 Evidently, God's purpose in creation which is His economy cannot be fulfilled without the human spirit.
 The heavens were created for the earth, which was created for man's spirit (Zech.
 12:1).

 To not use the spirit to contact God is akin to using the entirely wrong organ to accomplish certain things (e.g. trying to see with the ears).
 One cannot contact God through their body or their soul.
+Furthermore, as God is truth, doing anything without the spirit comes with some level of falsity.
 Even diligently studying the Bible, or being extremely in love with the Lord in one's emotions will serve no benefit without the exercise of the spirit.
 This is because when one is saved, their spirit is joined to the Lord in one spirit (1 Cor.
 6:17).
 So in order for this Spirit to do anything, one must turn to their spirit.

 ## Biblical Basis